How to Get Started Selling Your Jewelry Online

-Whether you bead for fun, for profit or both, running a shop on an online marketplace has some great benefits for any jewelry designer.
+Whether you bead for fun, for profit or both, running a shop on an online marketplace has great benefits for any jewelry designer.

 You should also know the basics of running multiple shops to avoid easy selling mistakes.
 If you have multiple online storefronts, take note of what pieces you are advertising where and avoid double-advertising one-of-a-kind pieces you can't recreate.
-Likewise, if you sell at shows, remember to remove online advertisements for the pieces you sold at the show.
-This will spare you the embarrassment of having to refuse a sale and possibly receive negative feedback on your site.
+Likewise, if you sell at shows, remember to remove online listings for the pieces you sold at the show.
+This will spare you the embarrassment of having to refuse a sale and possibly receiving negative feedback on your site.

 How did you like this resource?
 Your feedback helps us provide resources that matter to you most.